Admit with Confidence. Protect Revenue Before Start of Care.

 Documentation Deficiencies Lead to Denials

-Documentation deficiencies result in claim denials, compliance exposure, and repayment risk.
+Documentation deficiencies can create denial risk, compliance exposure, and repayment pressure.
 CMS and its contractors actively audit home health claims for medical necessity and documentation sufficiency.

 The Referral Race Creates an Impossible Choice

-In Allscripts and CarePort, the agency that responds first usually wins the referral.
-This creates a perverse incentive: accept immediately without reviewing, or review thoroughly and lose the patient to a faster competitor.
+In Allscripts and CarePort, referral response speed can heavily influence intake decisions.
+This creates a perverse incentive: accept immediately without reviewing, or review thoroughly and risk losing the referral.
 Many agencies have learned to click accept before reading the packet at all, only to discover after the patient is assigned that they do not have the staff, specialty capability, or capacity to provide the ordered care.

 The Patient Pays the Cost

 Some patients wait days while an agency scrambles to cover a case it was never equipped to handle.
 Others are returned to the referral source entirely, restarting the search for care at exactly the moment it should have begun.
-CMS established §484.105(i) directly in response to this pattern.
+The current §484.105(i) acceptance-to-service standard gives agencies a written framework for reviewing patient needs against capacity before accepting a referral.

 CMS Requires a Capacity-Aware Process for Every Referral, Not a Volume-Driven One